Sixth Formers Unearth Historic Plaque

-The above plaque has had an interesting life and quite how it came back to the School is still a mystery.
+The plaque below has had an interesting life and quite how it came back to the School is still a mystery.

 It was found by two current Lower Sixth students, Jack Bostock and Dominic Hodkinson, in a rather blackened state in an old store cupboard in the Boys’ School DT labs.
 The boys restored the plaque, revarnished it, and messaged us to let us know about their discovery.